ISU Choirs

 Introductory Videos:

-If you are unable to sign-up for an audition time or posted times are not possible for you, please contact Dr. Rodde (jrodde@iastate.edu) or Dr. Rodgers (rodgersj@iastate.edu) to make other arrangements.
-Spring auditions are by appointment with these conductors.
+If you are unable to sign up for an audition time or if posted times are not possible for you, please contact Dr. Rodde (jrodde@iastate.edu) or Dr. Rodgers (rodgersj@iastate.edu) to make other arrangements.

-Prior to auditioning, sopranos and altos should register for MUS 151A, and tenors and basses, MUS 151B, as their class schedules permit.
-If you have an interest in auditioning for the Iowa State Singers (mixed ensemble) attempt to keep the noon hour free in your weekly schedule (M-F).
-If you are interested in Lyrica, keep the two o'clock hour free on MWF.
+If you would like to register for an ensemble sooner, sopranos and altos should register for MUS 141, and tenors and basses for MUS 151B, as your class schedule permits.
+If you have an interest in auditioning for the Iowa State Singers (mixed ensemble) attempt to keep the 12:00 hour free in your weekly schedule (M-F).
+If you are interested in Cantamus, keep the 11:00 hour free on MWF.
+Final rosters will be determined during the first week of classes.

 FAQ:

-A: No. In fact, over 80% of our choir members are not music students!
+A: No. In fact, over 85% of our choir members are not music students!

 A: Yes.
-Not only will you be able to make time for choir, studies show that students who sing in a choir actually do better academically.
+Not only will you be able to make time for choir, but studies show that students who sing in a choir actually do better academically.

 Q: Do I sing well enough to be a member of an ISU choir?